domschrei/mallob/README.md

 Run `docker build .` in the base directory after setting up Docker on your machine.
 The final line of the output is the ID to run the container, e.g. by running `docker run -i -t <id> bash` and then executing Mallob interactively inside with the options of your choosing.

+## Bash Autocompletion

+Mallob now features bash auto-completion by pressing TAB.
+To enable this, execute this command from Mallob's base directory:

+  source scripts/run/autocomplete.sh

+From this directory you can now autocomplete program options by pressing TAB once or twice.

 <hr/>

 # Testing